ipul122/rock-classification/README.md

 2. **ResNet34 (Transfer Learning)**
    A ResNet34 model pretrained on ImageNet, utilized to improve generalization capability and classification accuracy.

-The trained models are stored in `.pth` format and managed using Git Large File Storage (Git LFS).
+The trained models are stored in `.pth` format.

 ---